siimon/prom-client/README.md

 `{labels, value, exemplarLabels}`.

-When using exemplars, the registry used for metrics should be set to OpenMetrics type (including the global or default registry if no registries are specified).
+When using exemplars, the registry used for metrics should be set to OpenMetrics or Prometheus protobuf (including the global or default registry if no registries are specified).

 ### Registry type

-The library supports both the old Prometheus format and the OpenMetrics format.
+The library supports Prometheus text, OpenMetrics text, and Prometheus protobuf.
 The format can be set per registry.
 For default metrics:

 ```js